digitalfabrik/entitlementcard/docs/domains-projects.md

 - `nuernberg.sozialpass.app` - Nürnberg project
 - `bayern.ehrenamtskarte.app` - Bayern project
-- `showcase.ehrenamtskarte.app` - Project for showcasing and testing
+- `showcase.entitlementcard.app` - Project for showcasing and testing

 The above project IDs look like domains.
 In fact, they are all domains.
 Opening any project ID in your browser opens the `administration` frontend.